Valkyrie Profile 2: Silmeria: Development and release

-The game's development for the PlayStation 2 was revealed along with another entry for the PlayStation Portable titled Valkyrie Profile: Lenneth.
+The game's development and imminent release in 2006 for the PlayStation 2 was revealed to the public along with another entry for the PlayStation Portable titled Valkyrie Profile: Lenneth.
 The game was designed to have a similar battle system to the original Valkyrie Profile, but allow players to move their characters around during combat to create more strategy.

+According to veteran tri-Ace producer, Yoshinori Yamagishi, tri-Ace had been always planning to make Valkyrie Profile 2: Silmeria ever since the completion of Valkyrie Profile in 1999 but titles like Star Ocean: Till the End of Time and Radiata Stories took their attention away from focusing on developing it.

 The game's music is composed by Motoi Sakuraba of Star Ocean.
 It has two original soundtracks, Alicia and Silmeria.
 Each soundtrack is divided into two discs totaling 70 songs from the game.
 Prior to the release, a special artifact box was released which included a copy of the game, ten musical tracks, a keychain, and a figurine.
 In 2012, characters Rufus and Alicia were added to the Square Enix card game Lord of Vermillion Re: 2.

 Reception

 Valkyrie Profile 2: Silmeria was the top-selling game during the week of its release in Japan, selling 281,510 copies.
 It sold over 400,000 copies in Japan by the end of 2006.

 The game was well received by critics, with an 84/100 rating at Metacritic.
 Famitsu scored the game a 34 out of 40.
 GameSpot gave it an 8.0/10, calling it a "refreshingly different and very challenging example of a Japanese RPG" that "looks great", with a "fun and exciting" combat system.
 They praised the game for its depth and variety but found the skills and equipment interface convoluted and noted that its high difficulty "hampers the pacing of the storyline".
 IGN was highly complimentary of the game, citing its beautiful graphics and 3D combat as standout features, while citing its characters and voiceovers as being less compelling than the original title.
 1UP.com highly praised the game, calling out the exquisite attention to graphical detail in the games environments and the cut scenes, as well as calling the soundtrack "stellar".